About Us

-Climate Change and Development Authority (CCDA) is mandated under the Climate Change (Management) Act 2015, with the responsibility to contribute towards global efforts in mitigating greenhouse gas emissions, through low carbon development that fosters economic growth and social welfare for the people’s wellbeing and prosperity.
-Pursuant to Part II Section 10 of the Climate Change (Management) Act 2015.
-Climate Change and Development Authority’s purpose is to:
+CCDA is mandated under the Climate Change (Management) Act 2015 with the responsibility to contribute toward global efforts in mitigating greenhouse gas emissions, through low carbon development that fosters economic growth and social welfare for the people’s wellbeing and prosperity.
+Pursuant to Part II Section 10 of the Climate Change (Management) Act 2015, CCDA’s purpose is to:

-• Promote the management and sustainable development of climate change mitigation and adaptation actions;
+• Promote the management and sustainable development of climate change mitigation and adaptation actions,

-• Implement any relevant obligations of the State under applicable rules of International Law and agreements related to climate change;
+• Implement any relevant obligations of the State under applicable rules of International Law and agreements related to climate change,

 • Act as PNG’s Designated National Authority (DNA) for the purposes of the Paris Agreement and any such other or subsequent arrangements or agreements made under the Paris Agreement, and related purposes.
-Under these arrangements, CCDA is the DNA for the issuance of Host Country Letter of Approval for all projects and activities related to Carbon Trading or any form of Carbon Offset Projects.
+Under these arrangements, CCDA is the DNA for the issuance of Host Country Letter of Approval for all projects and activities related to Carbon Trading or any form of Carbon Offset Projects, and

 • Establish and administer trust funds that facilitate the control and distribution of the received benefits and levies.

-• Implement the United Nations Paris Agreement (Implementation) Act 2016 pursuant to Section 7.
+• Implement the United Nations Paris Agreement (Implementation) Act 2016 pursuant to Section 7

-• The Corporate Plan has been developed to help CCDA fulfil its mandate.
+The Corporate Plan has been developed to help CCDA fulfil its mandate.

 History